 The Multidisciplinary Studies Program Individualized Track is designed for individuals with unique professional and educational objectives not readily met by traditional master’s degree programs.
 Through advisement and within certain guidelines students design their own degree program by selecting graduate courses from academic departments at the college or from other accredited institutions.

-Upon satisfactory completion of an approved course of student, either a master of arts or a master of science degree is awarded, depending on the scope and content of the program.
+Upon satisfactory completion of an approved course of study, a Master of Arts (M.A.) degree is awarded.

 Visit graduateschool.buffalostate.edu/multidisciplinary-studies for more information.